Poker Apps for Android Phones and Tablets

 There are lots of poker portals out there that have just made Android and mobile poker sections without knowing anything about it.
 Some sites that show up in the Google search results recommend that you play at Titan Poker or William Hill or recommend that Americans play at Bet Online, but none of these sites even HAVE Android poker apps!
 Rest assured we know the mobile gaming business and will steer you right rather than wasting your time.
 We’ve actually played on all of the apps and our review pages contain videos to prove it!

-Best Android Poker Sites
+Best Android Poker Apps for 2014

 How to Play Poker on Android

 There are two main ways to get started playing poker on your Android device; you can play on a dedicated app, or you can play in your browser.
 The best option is to go with a site which has developed its own app.
 Sites with their own client installed on your android device tend to run smoother and be more user friendly than the in-browser versions developed for small screen mobile devices.
 At present, only a few poker rooms have developed dedicated Android apps, while others have gone with the browser based approach, meaning that the don’t have to develop separate apps for all of the different smartphone operating systems.
+Click here to read more about optimising your device for online poker.

 If you’re going to opt for an app based poker site, simply follow our links and they will take you the mobile homepage of the poker site where you’ll find a direct download link for the app, and be able to sign up and register an account with the poker site.
 Remember that real money poker apps aren’t available in the Android Marketplace or Google Play as it’s now known, and the download links can generally only be found at the poker site’s home page.
 In order for them to work on your device, you’ll also need to enable non-marketplace apps in your settings, as shown below: